nrzaman/take-home-assessment-2025/README.md

 ### Common Debugging Issues

 If there is a data load issue, it's possible that it is blocked by a CORS policy.
 While there was code written to address this, `src/config/local_api.json` may need to be updated with a different port number.

+Error logs for any backend issues can be found in `src/api/backend-error.log`.

 ## Future Considerations